This website uses cookies to help improve your user experience

 CTV refers specifically to internet-connected TV devices that stream video.
 These include Smart TVs, game consoles like PlayStation or Xbox, and dedicated streaming devices such as Roku, Apple TV, or Amazon Fire TV.

-Understanding the strengths and trade-offs of OTT and CTV helps in selecting the right distribution and monetization model.
+Understanding the strengths and trade-offs of OTT and CTV advertising helps in selecting the right distribution and monetization model.
 Let’s start with OTT.

 But with flexibility comes complexity.
 Delivering consistent performance requires scalable infrastructure and efficient cloud resource management.
 Poor technology choices or underestimating traffic spikes can lead to buffering, downtime, or high delivery costs.